mjordan/islandora_workbench_docs/docs/hooks.md

 The arguments passed to each post-action hook are:

-1. the path to the Workbench config file that was specified in the `--config` argument
+1. the absolute path to the Workbench config file that was specified in the `--config` argument
 1. the HTTP response code returned from the action (create, update), e.g. `201` or `403`.
 Note that this response code is a string, not an integer.
 1. the entire HTTP response body; this will be raw JSON.